Ben Zonneveld

 Ben Zonneveld (Bernardus Joannes Maria Zonneveld; born 1940) is a Dutch plant scientist and botanist known for his work on the genetics of Tulips and Daffodils, and their infrageneric classification.

 Career

 Dr Zonneld received his Ph.D. in mathematical sciences (Biology & Genetics) from Leiden in 1972, where he became a Professor of Genetics at the Institute of Biology.
 He carried out botanical expeditions in southern (1970s-90s), South Africa (2000), and Mexico (2005).

-After working at the Institute of Molecular Plant Sciences, Clusius laboratory, University of Leiden, before moving to the herbarium at Naturalis, in the same city.
+After working at the Institute of Molecular Plant Sciences, Clusius laboratory, University of Leiden, he moved to the herbarium at Naturalis, in the same city.

 He has published widely in the field of plant genetics.